raclettejs/raclette-docs/docs/plugin-development/backend.md

 }
 ```

-This architecture provides a robust foundation for building scalable, maintainable plugins in the Raclette framework.
+This architecture provides a robust foundation for building scalable, maintainable plugins in the raclette framework.
 The separation of concerns, consistent patterns, and framework integration points ensure that your plugins will be reliable and easy to extend.